TBoarder1/CPU_Scheduler/README.md

 # CPU_Scheduler
-FCFS, SJF, and MLFQ simulator
+FCFS, SJF, and MLFQ simulator written in Python